 - Project approach is in sufficient detail elaborated into activities and deliverables.
 (C.4) - The proposed activities are relevant and lead to the planned main outputs and results.
 (C.4., C.5) - Activities, deliverables and outputs are in a logical sequence.
 (C.4.) - Time plan is realistic.
-(C.6) - All partners have proportionate roles based on budget allocations.
-(D.2) - The added value of investments and equipment purchases and their cross-border relevance is demonstrated to reach the project objectives (if applicable).
+(C.6) - The added value of investments and equipment purchases and their cross-border relevance is demonstrated to reach the project objectives (if applicable).
 (C.4.) - Communication approach and activities are sufficient to reach target group(s).
 (C.4.) - Communication approach and activities are sufficient to communicate project activities and results to wider public and stakeholders.
 (C.4.)